 Welcome aboard Geoffrey Sherman!!!!

 Watkins Landmark is very proud to bring aboard Geoffrey Sherman as a Senior Project Manager!
-Geoff has been a well respected construction professional in Southern California over the past many decades.
+Geoff has been a well-respected construction professional in Southern California over the past many decades.
 He has worked both on the Owner and General Contractor’s side of the construction business.
 Watkins Landmark first worked with Geoff on the Heights Site Development & Pump Stations Project throughout the mountains surrounding the Maderas Golf Club in Poway.
-At the that time, Watkins Landmark was a company of under 7 people and Geoff worked for the developer Excel Realty Holdings.
+At that time, Watkins Landmark was a company of under 7 people and Geoff worked for the developer Excel Realty Holdings.
 The Heights project had more than its share of challenges.
-Between the Witch Creek Fire scorching the mountains of construction equipment, work in place and all of the indigenous foliage to the subsequent mudslides due to torrential rains and a complete lack of flora fauna, the Heights project was under duress through most of the construction schedule.
-Throughout these project difficulties developed a mutual respect between Geoff and Watkins Landmark.
-A mutual respect that has only grown over the years as our paths have continued to cross.
+Between the Witch Creek Fire scorching the mountains of construction equipment, work in place, and all of the indigenous foliage to the subsequent mudslides due to torrential rains and a complete lack of flora fauna, the Heights project was under duress through most of the construction schedule.
+Throughout these projects, difficulties developed a mutual respect between Geoff and Watkins Landmark.
+The respect has only grown over the years as our paths have continued to cross.
 Again, it is with great pride that we welcome Geoffrey Sherman aboard!!!!